top of page

 Harris Center Headquarters, Hancock (GPS directions)

 Join the Harris Center for their annual SuperSanctuary Butterfly Count on July 19!
 We’ll break up into groups, surveying locations all around the SuperSanctuary.
 New lepidopteran enthusiasts will be paired with those who are more seasoned.
-Registration required, registration link will be provided when available.
-Contact Nate at nmarchessault@antioch.edu if you’d like to be notified when a registration link becomes available.
+Registration is required; please register for the event and find more information here.

 Farandnear Reservation - Shirley, MA